With a few exceptions, Italy is open to travellers! The country is fully open and travel is permitted freely. See if how you can travel to Rome now >

 This was confirmed in a ministerial decree issued by Roberto Speranza, minister of Health, on July 29th.
 Here is the relevant page on the Department of Health website in English and Italian.
 The ordinance is called Ordinanza 20 luglio – Ministero della Salute, and the text can be downloaded as a PDF here.
 The relevant paragraph is Article 7.

-You still can’t get a Green Pass; however the Italian system theoretically allows you to show the results of a PCR test taken in the previous 48 hours, which can act in lieu of other certification.
+You can’t get a Super Green Pass; however you can get a Green Pass: the Italian system theoretically allows you to show a QR code that carries the results of a PCR or antigen test taken in the previous 48 hours.
 To achieve this you will need to take a Covid test in Rome at a lab that will send you a test certificate with a compatible QR code.
 See our article about obtaining a Covid test in Rome >

 Unfortunately, application of the rules for non-EU citizens are somewhat inconsistent.
 At major institutions like the Colosseum and the Vatican, they are well prepared and will honor the use of non-EU certificates from the countries listed above.